 As for daylight, November is when you might feel the drop to extremely short days.
 The month begins with about 8 hours of sun and ends with only around 5 hours.

 What to pack for November in Iceland

 Winter is ramping up, so layers are definitely your best bet.
 Don’t have enough cold-weather gear?
-How about a shopping trip to Reykjavik!
-This is a perfect reason to pick up one, or more, wool items made by our fabulous four-legged friends.
-Since you may have to face some rain or snow, even if you stay in the city, make sure you have some weather-proof gear.
-And if you’re not used to short days and long nights, you may want to bring eye-coverings or whatever you need to help you sleep.
+How about a shopping trip to Reykjavik?
+This is a perfect reason to pick up one or more wool items made by our fabulous four-legged friends.
+Since you may have to face some rain or snow, even if you stay in the city, ensure you have some weather-proof gear.
+And if you’re not used to short days and long nights, you may want to bring eye coverings or whatever you need to help you sleep.

 Your Friend in Reykjavik can’t wait to see you in November!

 When you plan your trip to Iceland, we hope you’ll stop by and see us!
 Your Friend in Reykjavik offers the perfect walking tours of our capital city.
 From folklore to food, and everything in between, get to know our hometown as we do – our guides can’t wait to share their favourite spots with you!